Invest 92L likely to become next Atlantic tropical threat

 Hanna's winds lashed out with gusts of 100 mph recorded in some areas of Texas.
 Structures were seen blown away in Port Mansfield on July 25.

-Yet another tropical system could be budding in the Atlantic, as a very active July in the tropics continues.
-A tropical low dubbed Invest 92L by the National Hurricane Center (NHC) could be the next named storm of the season.
+Yet another tropical system could be spawned in the Atlantic, as a very active July in the tropics continues.
+A tropical low originally dubbed Invest 92L had been upgraded to Potential Tropical Cyclone Nine by the National Hurricane Center (NHC) and could be the next named storm of the season.

+Tropical Storm Warnings have been issued for all of the Leeward Islands, plus Martinique and Puerto Rico, including the U.S. Virgin Islands.

 Both Gonzalo and Hanna became the earliest G and H-named storms on record in the Atlantic basin when they reached tropical-storm strength last week.
 Hanna ultimately became a hurricane, the first in the Atlantic basin this season, and made landfall in southern Texas on Saturday evening.